ShaishtaP/IaC-Terraform-Medusa-AWS-ECS-Fargate-CD-GitHub-Actions/README.md

 # IaC-Terraform-Medusa-AWS-ECS-Fargate-CD-GitHub-Actions
-Designed the IaC using Terraform to deploy the Medusa open source headless commerce platform backend on AWS ECS with Fargate and set up CD pipeline using GitHub Actions
+This repository is designed to implement Infrastructure as Code (IaC) using Terraform to deploy the Medusa open-source headless commerce platform backend on AWS ECS with Fargate.
+Additionally, it includes a Continuous Deployment (CD) pipeline using GitHub Action